Relativistic time-dependent quantum dynamics across supercritical barriers for Klein-Gordon and Dirac particles: Wavepacket dynamics

-The MSE\ based wavepacket dynamics, with the amplitudes for the smooth well taken from Eq. (\ref{stepcoe}), match very well the computations obtained from the finite-difference solutions.
+The MSE\ based wavepacket dynamics match very well the computations obtained from the finite-difference solutions.
 In practice, the number of terms that need to be taken into account in the MSE sum (\ref{iter}) is congruent with the time $t$ at which the wavepacket is computed.
 Indeed, the $n$th term corresponds formally to a wavepacket translated by the order of $2n\pi L$, that for values of $n$ that are high enough did not have time to reach the barrier.
-Hence these terms do not contribute to the wavepacket (in the calculations shown on Fig. \ref{fig-kg}, we included terms up to $n=4$, since including additional terms did not make any difference).
-Note also that the particle and antiparticle character of the wavepacket can be inferred by looking at the component decomposition of $G(t)=\left( \varphi_{G}(t),\chi_{G}(t)\right) .\ $Inside the barrier, we have $G\simeq\left( 0,\chi_{G}\right) ,$ i.e. mostly negative charge, while outside the barrier, $G\simeq\left( \varphi_{G},0\right) $ (mostly positive charge) as pictured in Fig. \ref{fig-compo}.
+Hence these terms do not contribute to the wavepacket (in the calculations shown on Fig. \ref{fig-kg}, including terms up to $n=4$ is sufficient).

-The wavepacket dynamics for a spin 1/2 fermion is shown in Fig. \ref{fig-D} .\ We picked the same barrier and initial state parameters as in the Klein-Gordon case except that the smoothness parameter was taken to be the size of the space integration step in the numerical code ($\epsilon\simeq 250$), effectively corresponding to the rectangular barrier limit.\ We have therefore employed the amplitudes (\ref{coedir}) of the rectangular case.
-We note again the very good agreement between the wavepackets constructed with Eq. (\ref{D-wp}) and the numerical solutions.
-Klein tunneling now takes place without charge creation, and the wavepacket inside the barrier disappears after a few oscillations.
+The wavepacket dynamics for a spin 1/2 fermion is shown in Fig. \ref{fig-D} .\ We picked the same barrier and initial state parameters as in the Klein-Gordon case except that the smoothness parameter was taken to be the size of the space integration step in the numerical code ($\epsilon\simeq 250$), effectively corresponding to the rectangular barrier limit.\ We note again the very good agreement between the wavepackets constructed with Eq. (\ref{D-wp}) and the numerical solutions.